The Cracksman

-The Cracksman is a 1963 British comedy film directed by Peter Graham Scott and starring Charlie Drake.
+The Cracksman is a 1963 British comedy film directed by Peter Graham Scott and starring Charlie Drake, Nyree Dawn Porter, George Sanders and Dennis Price.
+It was written by Lewis Schwarz and Drake.

 Plot

 Honest but naive locksmith Ernest Wright believes that everybody is equally honest.
 First, he is duped by a debonair con man into opening a car.
 He is caught but given probation.
 Next, the same man fools him into breaking into a house, and again he is caught while the villain escapes.
 After release from jail he gets tricked into opening a safe, for which he receives a three-year jail sentence.
 On arrival in prison, he finds he has a reputation as a master thief.
 On release, he is manipulated by two gangs into a safe-cracking scheme but, with the help of undercover policewoman Muriel, he helps trap the crooks and clear his name.

 Portions of the film satirise the films Birdman of Alcatraz (1962) and Dr. No (1962), Drake's 1961 hit song My Boomerang Won't Come Back, and the Ceremony of the Keys at the Tower of London.